abersager/redux-persist-cookie-storage/README.md

 // By default, session cookies are used persistStore(store, { storage: new CookieStorage() })

-// Expiration time can be set via options persistStore(store, { storage: new CookieStorage({
+// Expiration time and maxAge can be set via options

+const expires = new Date()
+expires.setFullYear(expires.getFullYear() + 1)

+persistStore(store, { storage: new CookieStorage({
     expiration: {
+      'default': expires, // Cookies expire one year from when the above code runs },
+    maxAge: {
       'default': 365 * 86400 // Cookies expire after one year
-    }
+    },
   })
 })

-// Default expiration time can be overridden for specific parts of the store: persistStore(store, { storage: new CookieStorage({
+// Default expiration and maxAge time can be overridden for specific parts of the store: const expires = new Date() expires.setFullYear(expires.getFullYear() + 1)

+persistStore(store, { storage: new CookieStorage({
     expiration: {
-      'default': null, // Session cookies used by default 'storeKey': 600 // State in key `storeKey` expires after 10 minutes }
+      'default': null, // Session cookies used by default 'storeKey': expires // State in key `storeKey` expires in one year from when the above code runs },
+    maxAge: {
+      'storeKey': 600 // State in key `storeKey` expires after 10 minutes },
   })
 })
 ```